Senior-Project-Apple-Watch-Application/WeightApp/README.md

 # Apple Watch Weight App
-*Apple Watch Weight App* is an iOS and watchOS app built for the purpose of constantly displaying a person's weight using a bluetooth-connected device.
-It is currently in development for FIU Capstone Spring 2023.
+*Apple Watch Weight App* is an iOS and watchOS app built for the purpose of displaying a person's weight.
+There are two components to this project, a software application and a hardware weight scale.
+The scale is currently in devleopment by engineering studens at FIU.
+The plan is to create a scale similar to the size of an Apple air-tag that can fit inside a users shoe.
+The device would then send data via bluetooth, for the weight application to collect and display via means of a graph.

-This project was set up using standard options for *iOS App with Watch App.*
-- Interface: SwiftUI
-- Language: Swift
-- Include Notification Scene: **on**
-- Include Tests: **on**

 <img src="https://github.com/Senior-Project-Apple-Watch-Application/WeightApp/blob/main/Walkthrough.gif" width="600" />

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N6BcR5O69X4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # How to get started
 1. Download/install Xcode.